Xinze-Li-Bryan/The-polynomial-method-and-restricted-sums-of-congruence-classes/README.md

 To read more about Spenser's Ruines of Time, you can buy Spenser's Collection: Complaints.
 But you must agree, admit, and affirm that Nick shows great respect to his coworker Helios, not complaint.

-About "by aesop", the author try to fix them (make them easy to read and fast to check) by reading Aesop’s Fables on Helios:
+About "by aesop", the author try to fix them (make them easier for human to read and faster for Lean Infoview to check) by reading Aesop’s Fables on Helios: